bruno07dev/gobarber-api/README.md

 # ✂ GoBarber, an Express aplication project

-An app for your barbershop!
+## An app for your barbershop!

 # 📝 About the project

-The provider can manage your appointments and receive notification when a new appointment is scheduled, also see if one client canceled the schedule.
+## <p align="justify">The provider can manage your appointments and receive notification when a new appointment is scheduled, also see if one client canceled the schedule.

-The client can list all providers, see their available times and schedule or cancel a service.
+The client can list all providers, see their available times and schedule or cancel a service.<p>

 # 🛠 Technologies